 Our English teaching is rooted in the use of high quality and engaging texts throughout the school.
 These texts are chosen to promote a love of reading and act as a stimulus for writing.

-In EYFS and Year 1, teaching focuses heavily on phonics – using the letters and sounds scheme – to ensure fluency and confidence in reading, and to develop skills in spelling.
+In EYFS and Year 1, teaching focuses heavily on phonics – using the Letters and Sounds scheme – to ensure fluency and confidence in reading, and to develop skills in spelling.
+Our children read Collins Big Cat Phonics for Letters and Sounds books which are matched to the Letters and Sounds scheme to develop their reading.
+These books go home for parents to support their children with their reading.
 Reading comprehension skills are developed alongside this through book talk, drama and opportunities for children to read for pleasure.

 Writing takes place across the curriculum for a variety of purposes and audiences.
 Children develop the skills required to write in a particular genre or style, before being given opportunities to apply these skills in independent pieces of writing.

 Spelling rules are taught throughout the school, and spelling lists are sent home for children to practice.

 Hand-writing is a large focus in EYFS and children are taught pre-cursive script in readiness for joining their writing in later years.

 By the time children leave Cooper Perry Primary School at the end of KS2, they will have a love of reading and be skilled in writing for a variety of purposes and audiences.
 This will prepare them well for the next stages of their education.
 All children will be enthusiastic, inspired and confident readers and writers.
 They will have experienced a rich curriculum based on high quality texts, and be able to make independent and informed decisions about what they choose to read, and the purposes for which they choose to write.